netmod-wg/immutable-flag/draft-ietf-netmod-immutable-flag.md

 # NACM Interactions

    The server rejects an operation request due to immutability when it tries to perform the operation on the request data.
-It happens after any access control processing, if the Network Configuration Access Control Model (NACM) {{!RFC8341}} is implemented on a server.
-For example, if an operation requests to override an immutable configuration data, but the server checks the user is not authorized to perform the requested access operation on the request data, the request is rejected with an "access-denied" error.
+Any immutability checking MUST be performed after access control decisions, if the Network Configuration Access Control Model (NACM) {{!RFC8341}} is implemented on a server.
+For example, if an operation requests to override an immutable configuration node, but the server checks the user is not authorized to perform the requested access operation on the request data, the request is rejected with an "access-denied" error.